bakkbone/bakkbone-florist-companion/README.md

 * Add "Recipient Phone" field as a required field
 * Delivery address not requested at checkout if order method is pickup
 * Add "Card Message" as a required field, and limit the maximum length of a message
-* Rename fields on frontend to match Australian/Commonwealth address standards (eg. "Suburb" instead of "City", "Postcode" instead of "Zip")

 ### Delivery Dates

 * Collect delivery/collection date at checkout
-* Set which weekdays you deliver and your same-day delivery cutoff
+* Set which weekdays you deliver
+* Set your same-day delivery cutoff globally
+* Set separate same-day cutoffs for specific delivery methods (ie. delivery areas)
 * Manage closure days (eg. public holidays) and fully booked dates in your dashboard
 * Optionally set timeslots (eg. 9am-12pm) for customers to choose from per delivery method and per day, and optionally set a fee for a timeslot
 * Restrict delivery methods per weekday